FlyingDomotic/FF_SmsServer32/README.md

 - name: (default="smsServer") network name of ESP module
 - traceDebug: (default=true) activate debug traces in log
 - traceCode: (default=true) activate code traces in log
-- traceJava: (default=false) activate debug java traces in java console
+- traceJava: (default=false) activate debug Java traces in Java console
 - serverLanguage: (default="en") language to use for module user's messages (can be "en" or "fr", you can add your own creating a lang_xx.json file in flash from either lang_fr.json or lang_en.json and translate values in your language)
 - deviceName: (default="My device") device name displayed on HTTP and in SMS messages
 - onCommand: (default="on") command to send to turn device on
 - offCommand: (default="off") command to send to turn device off
-- stateCommand: (deault="state") command to send to receive device state
+- stateCommand: (default="state") command to send to receive device state
+- helpCommand: (default="help") command to send to get help text
+- localPrefix: (default="") prefix to add in front of each command for SMS server
 - onButton: (default="Turn on") name to display into "on" button
 - offButton: (default="Turn off") name to display into "off" button
 - onState: (default "is on") text to display after device name when it is on